Skip to product information

 Paw Paw (Asimina triloba) BARE ROOT TREES WILL BEGIN SHIPPING OCT/NOV.

 Animals of all sorts (including humans) will travel great distance to paw paw trees when the fruit are ripe.
 The fruits are unlike anything that can be found in a grocery store.
 The taste varies from tree to tree but generally speaking is often described as a mix of banana and mango.
 The consistency of the fruit is custard like and there are large inedible seeds.
 The thin skin is also inedible and paw paw are commonly eaten by scooping flesh out with a spoon.
+The number of seeds ranges from tree to tree.
+Some paw paws are "free stone" like peaches and have seeds that easily separate from the fruit flesh.
+Others have seed that clings to fruit flesh making it more challenging to remove seeds.

 Breeding work has been done on the paw paw over many thousands of years by native peoples and for a much shorter time by modern institutions.
 This work has lead to many named cultivars with various beneficial qualities such as larger fruit, less seeds per fruit, improved taste, and regional adaptation.
 Fruit typically ripens in August through October depending on variety and region.
 Multiple genetically distinct trees are required for good pollination.
 Interestingly paw paw are pollinated by beetles.
 Paw paw will form dense thickets by sending out suckers.
 If you find a paw paw patch in the wild there is a decent chance all the stems are from one seed originally.

 It is important to note that paw paw require shade during their first year but can handle full sun after that if they receive adequate water.
 More sun will lead to more fruit production.
-Paw paw can also happily grow in dense shade although fruit production will be decreased.
+Paw paw can also happily grow in dense shade although fruit production will be greatly decreased.
 Paw paw trees that are transplanted may also benefit from shade during the establishment period regardless of their age.
-Paw Paw trees like water.
-In the wild they are often found growing near streams and rivers.
-In cultivation they benefit from consistent access to water be this ground water or irrigation.
-As always thick mulch is highly recommended.
-We find that irrigation is most important during establishment in areas with full sun.
+This can be accomplished with a tomato cage and some burlap or shade cloth.

 If you find a wild paw paw patch that has valuable qualities we would love to work out a trade for some seed!
 If you do any paw paw seed collection it is important to keep these seeds moist.
 Happy hunting!